Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 Score from the CLI:

-python -m potato.bws score --config config.yaml --method bradley_terry --output scores.csvThe admin dashboard includes a BWS tab with score distributions, convergence charts, and split-half reliability metrics.
+python -m potato.bws score --config config.yaml --method bradley_terry --output scores.csvThe admin dashboard has a BWS tab showing score distributions, convergence charts, and split-half reliability.

 Read the Best-Worst Scaling documentation →

-Production annotation deployments need proper authentication.
-Potato 2.3 supports three OAuth methods:
+A production annotation deployment needs real authentication.
+Potato 2.3 supports three OAuth methods.

 Google OAuth